bolt/project/README.md

 Bolt 4 standard project skeleton
 ================================

+With the release of Bolt 4 stable, there will be a number of ways to install the application.
+For now, we recommend the **composer create-project** as the fastest way to get an installation of Bolt up and running.

-Set up a new Bolt 4 project, using the following command, replacing `project` with your desired project's name.
+Set up a new Bolt 4 project, using the following command, replacing `myprojectname` with your desired project's name.

 ```bash
 composer create-project bolt/project myprojectname